Call Today! Free Immediate Response (818) 781-1570

 Furthermore, most serious crimes that are listed in PC 1192.7 will require you to serve a higher percentage of your sentence, but there are a few exceptions.
 Strike cases are by far the most significant when it comes time for sentencing.

-Even more importantly, if you are charged with two or more strike cases, or you have two prior strike cases and then convicted of a third case, which doesn't have to be a serious or violent offense, you could be sentenced up to 25 years to life in prison.
+It's crucial to understand that if you are charged with two or more strike cases, or you have two prior strike cases, the stakes are high.
+A third conviction, which doesn't necessarily have to be a serious or violent offense, could result in a sentence of up to 25 years to life in prison.
+This decision could profoundly alter your life.

-The list of “serious” crimes under PC 1192.7 are normally presumed state prison crimes, meaning if convicted, your time will be served in a California state prison, as opposed to a Los Angeles County jail.
+The list of “serious” crimes under PC 1192.7 typically includes crimes that are normally presumed to be state prison offenses, meaning that if convicted, your sentence will be served in a California state prison, rather than a Los Angeles County jail.
+It's important to note that the vast majority of the crimes listed are also considered ineligible for probation.
+This is a reality that you need to be prepared for.

-Likewise, the serious crimes on the list will normally carry a much higher bail requirement that will not likely be reduced by the judge.
-Plea bargaining will have serious limits for most of the serious crimes listed in PC 1192.7.
+Likewise, the serious crimes on the list will normally carry a much higher bail requirement that the judge is unlikely to reduce.
+Plea bargaining will have serious limitations for most serious crimes listed in Penal Code Section 1192.7.
+California's sentencing system can be highly complex, and many prosecutors and criminal defense lawyers find it challenging to calculate custody time accurately.

-It should be noted that serious felonies are defined under Penal Code § 1192.7, but a violent felony is defined under Penal Code § 667.5, but both are considered a “strike” offense.
+It should be noted that serious felonies are defined under Penal Code § 1192.7, but a violent felony is defined under Penal Code 667.5 PC, and both are considered a “strike” offense.

-The prosecutor has to allege the underlying crime as either a serious or violent conviction in the indictment against you.
+The prosecutor has to allege the underlying crime as either a serious or violent crime in the indictment against you.
 If you have been arrested for a serious or violent crime, you need to consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.
-Let's take a closer look at the legal definition and specific list of crimes below.

 • Any attempt to commit a crime listed on this page,